 6.2 OPIC reviews information provided by the Applicant with respect to baseline environmental and social conditions, technical design, operating performance, mitigation measures and net impacts of projects.
 Based on this information, OPIC develops appropriate undertakings (covenants) required of the Applicant which are included in the OPIC Agreement.
 The terms of the covenants take into account, among other things, the level of project control which the Applicant will have regarding compliance with OPIC standards and the Applicant's role in the Project.
 The covenants remain in effect during the term of the OPIC Agreement.
-The coverage of the covenants includes (1) compliance with all applicable Performance Standards, Industry Sector Guidelines, Internationally Recognized Worker Rights, host country laws, regulations, and standards, including host country obligations under international law, and any supplemental standards identified by OPIC; (2) mitigation commitments, including those contained within any required ESAP or Remediation Plan; (3) notification and reporting requirements, including the format for annual reports based on OPIC-approved monitoring methodology; and (4) on-going Stakeholder engagement and reporting requirements.
+The coverage of the covenants includes, but is not limited to, (1) compliance with all applicable Performance Standards, Industry Sector Guidelines, Internationally Recognized Worker Rights, host country lawsr and regulations, and standards, including host country obligations under international law, and any supplemental standards identified by OPIC; (2) mitigation commitments, including those contained within any required ESAP orand Remediation Plan; (3) notification and reporting requirements, including the format for annual reports based on OPIC-approved monitoring methodology; and (4) on-going Stakeholder stakeholder engagement and reporting requirements.